 Application materials from new students and from OSU graduate students in other departments must be postmarked by December 1st.
-Admitted students enter the graduate program in the autumn quarter.
+Admitted students enter the graduate program in the autumn semester.

 NOTE: On the application form, in addition to listing History as the Graduate Program, applicants must select one of the following fields as a specialization.

 |U.S. Since 1877||Latin America|